 - In general, we found that prices for tours were the same price whether booked through Hurtigruten or with another tour company.

-- A handful of the tours were not appropriate for children under 12 years of age.
+- A handful of tours were not appropriate for children under 12 years of age.
 And the same tours don’t necessarily run all year round.
 However, there were always other options for exploring the port or town.

 - Prices for the cruise excursions go up yearly.
 So, if possible, pre-pay for all your tours before embarkation.
-For us, we booked in November and took part in coastal cruise on March of the following year.
-The excursions we booked on board, cost more than what we were originally quoted had we booked the previous year.
+For us, we booked in November and took part in a coastal cruise on March of the following year.
+The excursions we booked onboard, cost more than what we were originally quoted had we booked the previous year.

 - If doing a town tour on your own, grab a free town map from the cruise excursion desk and plan out the sites that you want to see.

 - Dress appropriately.
 Check the weather forecast before heading out for your cruise excursion.
 Some excursions spend a lot of time outdoors and the weather during our March coastal cruise varied widely; some days we needed our balaclavas and foot warmers and other days we didn’t even need our winter jackets.